BMW M: Exclusive M cars

 Two models, the M1 (1978–1981) and XM (2022–present), are not pinnacle versions of an existing BMW model, but rather, are ground-up performance models produced and sold exclusively in their M variant.
 Sometimes labelled as "M Original" cars, these models represent flagship performance and design for the M brand.

 M Performance models

 In 2012 BMW introduced a new category for M cars, branded as M Performance, designed “to bridge the gap between M Sport variants and the outright M high-performance models.“ The lineup included the diesel-powered M550d in saloon and touring body styles, X5 M50d, and X6 M50d, marking the first diesel-powered BMW models to ever carry M-badging.
 The gasoline-powered M135i debuted shortly after.

-BMW has since announced M Performance variants of nearly every model in their lineup, including three new electric models, the i4, ix and the i7.
+BMW has since announced M Performance variants of nearly every model in their lineup, including four electric models, the i4, i5, iX and the i7.